Skip to main content

 Don't forget to check the Connecticut State Library's Continuing Education Calendar for more learning opportunities.

-Service Center Catalog
+Service Center Collections

 Primo is the CT State Library catalog.
 Search for books, kits, puppets and more!
 On the search results page, narrow your search to MLSC or large print items at LBPH.